Six Daily Devotionals from the Sermpn om the Mount

 right spirit within me" (Psalm 51:2, 10).

-- How does Jesus' teaching in Matthew 5:27-37 emphasize the importance of purity of the heart rather than merely focusing on external actions?
+- How does Jesus' teaching in Matthew 5:27-37 focus on the importance of purity of the heart rather than merely focusing on external actions?

 - What can we learn from Jesus' illustration of looking at a woman lustfully and its connection to committing adultery in the heart?
 Does this challenge the way many people understand sin and personal responsibility?